davide-casiraghi/ci-global-calendar/README.md

   - DB_DATABASE=CIGC-local-test
 - create a copy of .env.testing and name it .env.dusk.local  (used by laravel dusk)
 - in **composer.json** remove temporary "laravel/dusk" from "dont-discover", run **composer update** and add "laravel/dusk" again in "dont-discover", this because laravel/dusk should not be insalled on the production and testing environments.

+## Online testing environment

+It's also available for the developers a testing environment, parallel to the production environment where is possible to test fixes and releases before roll them out on the production environment.
+This environment show the content of the branch **testing** that is almost aligned to the branch master and is reachable at this URL:

+## Production environment

+The production environment show the content of the branch **master** and is reachable at this URL:

 # Web developers team
 Davide Casiraghi